7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Lodging

-Albergues are the cheapest option ranging from 4 to 10 Euro a night for a dorm bed.
+Albergues are the cheapest option, ranging from 4 to 10 Euros a night for a dorm bed.
 There are municipal ones and private ones where the private albergues normally have a bit nicer conditions.
 You can be in a room of 10 people or 60 โ€“ you never know what to expect.
-Everyone shares a bathroom/shower and there is normally a kitchen for you to use.
-Once you get used to sleeping with a crowd, they arenโ€™t bad and you canโ€™t beat the price.
+Everyone shares a bathroom/shower, and there is normally a kitchen for you to use.
+Once you get used to sleeping with a crowd, they arenโ€™t bad, and you canโ€™t beat the price.

-In most villages, there are also options to stay in more traditional โ€˜hotelโ€™ rooms with private baths such as a pension, a hostel, a casa rural, or a high-end hotel or historical building.
-Basically, a hostel and pension is the same โ€“ a budget hotel room (some have shared bathrooms) which is normally privately owned and small.
-A hotel is owned by a larger business and operates on the 5-star system which also means they are a bit more expensive.
-A posada is normally a historical building that has been refurbished
+In most villages, there are also options to stay in more traditional โ€˜hotelโ€™ rooms with private baths, such as a pension, a hostel, a casa rural, or a high-end hotel or historical building.
+Basically, a hostel and pension are the same โ€“ a budget hotel room (some have shared bathrooms), which is normally privately owned and small.
+A hotel is owned by a larger business and operates on a 5-star system, which also means it is a bit more expensive.
+A posada is normally a historical building that has been refurbished.

 Best Time of Year to Hike the Camino de Santiago